kiran12ds/event-mockup/README.md

 3. Enter text prompts on the canvas; AI will suggest relevant Amazon products (e.g., stands, banners, decor).
 4. Export your mockup in high-resolution for event planning or client presentations.

-## 📷 Example

 ### Screenshot

 ![Event Mockup AI Generator Screenshot](screenshots/mockup-example.png)

-*Add more screenshots or GIF demos in the `screenshots` folder for better visibility.*

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repository, submit issues, or open pull requests.

 ## 📄 License